 - Fresh basil for serving

-Add 2 tbsp of the olive oil to a large oven-safe skillet set over medium-high heat.
-Add chicken and cook for 6-7 minutes, flipping over as needed, until chicken cubes are fully cooked (internal temp reaches 165°F) and center is no longer pink.
+- Add 2 Tablespoons of the olive oil to a large (12-inch diameter recommended) oven-safe skillet set over medium-high heat.
+Add the chicken pieces and cook for 6-7 minutes, flipping over as needed, until the center is no longer pink and the chicken is fully cooked (internal temperature registers 165°F in the center of the largest piece).
 Remove cooked chicken to a plate.

-Place the skillet back on the stovetop over medium-high heat and add remaining 1 tbsp olive oil and 1 tbsp butter.
+- Place the now-empty skillet back on the stovetop over medium-high heat and add the remaining 1 Tablespoon olive oil and 1 Tablespoon butter.
 Swirl the butter and oil around the skillet until the butter is melted.

-Cook for 8 or so minutes, or until all sides of the gnocchi are golden-brown.
+- Cook, stirring occasionally, for 8-10 minutes, or until all sides of the gnocchi are golden-brown.

-Pour chicken broth into the skillet and reduce heat to medium.
+- Pour the chicken broth into the skillet and reduce heat to medium.
 Let the broth reduce, stirring occasionally, for 8-9 minutes or until a thick "sauce" coats the gnocchi.

-Keep a close eye on this gnocchi skillet while it's under the broiler.
-Things move quickly under there!
+- Keep a close eye on this chicken Parmesan gnocchi skillet while it's under the broiler.
+Don't walk away as things move quickly under there.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.Food Safety and Nutrition Disclaimer